Particle systems is a Unity function designed to create effects such as sparks and flames in a scene.

 |Playback Time||This shows how much time has passed from the start of the animation.|

-Other information isn’t that important now, so you can put those aside for now.
+The other information listed isn’t important right now, so you can put this information aside.

-You can move, rotate, zoom in and out particles just like 3D models.
+You can move, rotate, and zoom in and out these particles just like 3D models.

-You can set where the sphere appears, or change the effect so that the sphere drops from the sky, as in the image below.
+You can also set where the spheres appear and you can change the effect so that the sphere drops from the sky, as shown in the image.

-There is a Inspector window for particles, just like 3D models, and you can edit settings.
+There is an Inspector window for particles, just like with 3D models, where you can edit settings.

-The items vary according to the particle type, but I will introduce important items and common items.
+The items vary according to the particle type, but I will introduce important items as well as other more common items.

 Sets the time that the particle is visible.

-If you set the loop OFF, the animation will end after the duration time pasts.
+If you set the looping to OFF, the animation will end after the duration time passes.

 If you check the loop option, the duration will become the time for 1 cycle of the animation.

 This is the setting for whether the animation loops or not.
-If you set this option, the animation will loop.
+If you set this option, then the animation will loop over again.

-If you set this option, the animation starts immediately.
+If you select this option, the animation starts immediately.

-This sets how long the particle is visible.
+This sets how long the particle will be visible.

-If you set the number larger, each particle will be displayed for a longer amount of time.
+If you set the number larger, each particle will be displayed for a longer period of time.

 This sets the display speed of the particle.